wp-plugins/robo-gallery/readme.txt

 In gallery settings, when enabled custom hover settings you can customize style of the gallery image description text.
 In this settings you can change color of the text

-= Is it possible to customize gallery image caption ? =

-In gallery settings you can find images manager where you can change settings of every image, one of the option it's caption of the image

-= Is it possible to create target blank links? =

-Yes.
-When you open gallery media manager you'll see there list of the gallery images.
-Click on some image and on the right side you'll see images options.
-Every gallery image have target blank field below link field of the gallery image.

 = How to define custom ALT for gallery image? =

 When you open gallery images manager you can define alt for every gallery image there